yogthos/instant-pdf/README.md

 java -jar instant-pdf-0.2.0-standalone.jar <optional port>
 ```

-To build a deployable war:
+To package as a WAR for app server deployment:
 ```bash
 lein ring uberwar
 ```